 To be able to do this, create a password-protected folder first.
 In Disk Utility, from the menu bar, select File > New Image > Blank Image.
 Configure Encryption, Image Format and other options.
 Set the maximum size that you want.
 When created, it lets you add files when it’s mounted in Finder.

-Tip 2.
-How to protect Dropbox folder with password on Mac
+How to hide a folder on Mac

 If you only want to hide a folder from being seen, this tip is for you.